-Dumb idea with bad timing: Canceling newspaper published legal notices
+Dumb idea with bad timing: canceling newspaper published legal notices

 Luckily, not all legislators are fooled by these arguments by lobbyists.

-All citizens in Wyoming should be upset about this and should contact their legislators and tell them this bill (Senate File 17) is bad legislation.
+All citizens in Wyoming should be upset about this and should contact their legislators and tell them this bill (SF 17) is bad legislation.
 Urge your lawmaker to not be an enemy of the people by hiding what the government is doing from its citizens.

 As recently as the 2018 gubernatorial race, transparency was one of the biggest issues of the campaign.
 Following that race, the new Gov. Mark Gordon and the new State Auditor Kristi Racines put into place some amazing new systems to help citizens find out where their money was being spent on state government.